qthompso/tm_devices/docs/advanced/signal_generators.md

 This means that the output parameters like waveform length, sample rate and cycle frequency are abstracted away in order to provide signals which easy to quantify and manipulate.

-Function generators utilize a phase increment process and a data lookup table to provide variable frequencies, called DDS.
-The phase increment is calculated depended on the waveform length and frequency requested.
+Arbitrary Function Generators (AFGs) utilize a phase increment process and a data lookup table to provide variable frequencies, called DDS.
+The phase increment calculated is dependent on the waveform length and frequency requested.
 This has a side effect where the phase increment can be larger than one index in the lookup table.
 Functions bypass this issue by being simplistic enough that waveform length reduction doesn't have a detrimental effect on the end output.

-Waveform generators enforce one cycle per sample, allowing the output to be the same shape regardless of clock rate.
+Arbitrary Waveform Generators (AWGs) enforce one cycle per sample, allowing the output to be the same shape regardless of clock rate.
 This does not exclude the use of functions, regardless of the name difference.
 Functionally, AWGs are usually more constrained in amplitude and offset.